 Children typically have joint stiffness, swelling, effusion, pain, and tenderness, but some children have no pain.
-Joint manifestations may be symmetric or asymmetric, and involve large or small joints.
-Enthesitis typically causes tenderness of the iliac crest and spine, greater trochanter of the femur, patella, tibial tuberosity, or Achilles and plantar fascia insertions.
+Joint manifestations may be symmetric or asymmetric, and involve large and/or small joints.
+Enthesitis typically causes tenderness of the iliac crest and spine, greater trochanter of the femur, patella, tibial tuberosity, Achilles insertion, or plantar fascia insertions.

 Sometimes, JIA interferes with growth and development.
 Micrognathia (receded chin) due to early closure of mandibular epiphyses or limb length inequality (usually the affected limb is longer) may occur.

-The most common ocular abnormality is iridocyclitis (inflammation of the anterior chamber and anterior vitreous) that is typically asymptomatic but sometimes causes blurring of vision and miosis.
-Rarely, in enthesitis-related arthritis, there is conjunctival injection, pain, and photophobia.
+The most common comorbidity is iridocyclitis Juvenile idiopathic arthritis (JIA, previously known as juvenile RA) A number of connective tissue diseases cause inflammation of the uveal tract.
+(See also Overview of Uveitis.)
+The seronegative spondyloarthropathies are a common cause of anterior uveitis.
+Among... read more (inflammation of the anterior chamber and anterior vitreous) that is typically asymptomatic but sometimes causes blurring of vision and miosis.
+Rarely, in enthesitis-related arthritis, there are also the more common uveitis manifestations of conjunctival injection, pain, and photophobia.
 Iridocyclitis can result in scarring (synechia), cataracts, glaucoma, or band keratopathy.
 Iridocyclitis is most common in oligoarticular JIA, developing in nearly 20% of patients, especially if patients are positive for antinuclear antibodies (ANA).
-It may occur in the other forms but is rare in polyarticular RF-positive JIA and systemic JIA.
+It may occur in the other forms but is exceedingly rare in polyarticular RF-positive JIA and systemic JIA.